 Many people start the New Year with high hopes and dreams of improving their financial situation.
-They plan to pay off debt, cut their expenses, save and invest more, and generally manage their money better.
+They plan to pay off debt, cut expenses, save and invest more, and manage their money better.

 Whatever the reasons have been for your failures in the past, this year can be different – you’ve got this!

 To improve your life, you will need to improve your money management.
 Think about your financial troubles and how your life could be different if your financial problems could all just magically disappear!

 While several years of poor financial decision-making will not go away in one day, when you start the year on the right track and stick to a good plan, your finances and life will turn around for the better.

 These 13 personal finance tips are a great starting point for significantly improving your financial situation.
 Start by implementing four, five, six, or seven of them and watch your finances improve in ways you have never imagined possible.

 What is it you want to achieve financially this year?
 Do you want to pay off debt?
 How much debt do you want to pay off, and by when?
 Your goals should be specific and time-bound!
 For example, 4 years ago, my wife and I set a 1-year goal to pay off $30,000 in car loans.

 Your financial goals can be broken down into daily, weekly, monthly, semi-annual, annual, or even longer time-frame milestones.
 Define your short-, medium-, and long-term goals.